What Works Better: Ionic Air Purifiers or HEPA Air Purifiers?

 Ionic and HEPA air purifiers are designed to improve indoor air quality.
 They are different in their effectiveness.
 And it's not close.

 Below we give some history and break down the differences between the two types of air purifiers.
 We explain why HEPA air purifiers are ideal for you in almost every instance.
 We will also share some secrets of the air purifier industry related to ionizers.

 In the 1990's, ionic air purifiers were popular.
 In particular, the Sharper Image Ionic Breeze.

 In the early 2000's this air purifier received unfavorable reviews.
 This was from a result of improved testing standards.

 Since then, HEPA air purifiers have become much more popular.
 Today, HEPA is the most common type of air purifier purchased.

 How Ionic Air Purifiers Work

-There are actually two types of ionic air purifiers – electrostatic precipitators and air ionizers.
-In both cases these are "filter-less" air cleaners and can be quite appealing since there is no filter to replace.
+There are actually two types of ionic air purifiers.
+Electrostatic precipitators and air ionizers.
+In both cases these are "filter-less" air cleaners.

-Electrostatic precipitators use positive and negatively charged plates to collect particulates as they pass through the air purifier.
+Electrostatic precipitators have positive and negative charged plates.
+Particulates collect on the plates as they pass through the air purifier.
 Rather than having to replace the filter, you must wash or clean the plates.
-While it is beneficial from a cost standpoint, you give up a lot in performance compared to a
+While it is beneficial from a cost standpoint, you give up a lot in performance compared to a HEPA filter.

 The other type of ionic air cleaner is an air ionizer.
-These air purifiers don’t actually have a filter (and in some cases no motor) but rather send out a charge that attaches to the airborne particulates that then attach to something else and therefore are removed from the air.
-A problem with this that it attaches to something - could
+These air purifiers don’t actually have a filter.
+In some cases not even a motor.
+Rather, they emit a charge that attaches to the airborne particulates.
+This makes the particles like dust or pollen to stick to surfaces.